 However, with the continually increasing usage of the internet for things big and small, it’s essential that digital copies of these records are subject to the same level of security that a physical file would be.

 Cybersecurity is a moving target.
 There will be no point in which you can stop worrying about the security of your records.
-There are people constantly looking for an in and creating new ways to gain access to files that they should not have.
+Services that provide netsuite support will be able to offer not only better systems through which to keep a digital record of this information, but better ways to keep this information private and secure, only accessible to those that require it.
+After all, there are people constantly looking for an in and creating new ways to gain access to files that they should not have.
 Because of this, cybersecurity must be a priority for you.

 1. You Have a Legal Obligation